infobloxopen/terraform-provider-infoblox/README.md

 If you're building the provider, follow the instructions to [install it as a plugin](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin).
 After the build is complete, copy the `terraform-provider-infoblox` binary into the same path as your terraform binary.
 After placing it into your plugins directory, run `terraform init` to initialize it.

 ## Developing the Provider
-If you wish to work on the provider, you'll first need Go installed on your machine (version 1.12+ is required).
+If you wish to work on the provider, you'll first need Go installed on your machine (version 1.15.x or 1.16.x is required).

 To compile the provider, run the following steps:
 ```sh